-- a) How is your business debt funded?
-Provide a list of all major lenders. - b) What is the rate of interest paid by your business on all debt instruments over the last 5 years? - c) Has your business benefited from any concessional interest rates for your loans/debts in the last 5 years?
-If so, provide details. - d) Has your business raised any capital using issuance of shares, preferential shares, rights issue, bonds, warrants, debentures, subordinate loans or any other debt and/or equity instruments in the last 5 years?
-If so: - i. explain what instruments were used: - ii. identify the type (e.g government guarantee) and provider of the security; and - iii. explain the reasons for raising the capital. - e) Does your business have policies on how cash reserves are to be invested?
-If so, provide details. - f) Has your business invested in either government or non-government debt securities (such as bonds, quasi-government bonds)?
-If so provide details (e.g. type of instrument, amount invested and the expected rate of return).
+c) Has your business benefited from any concessional interest rates for your loans/debts in the last 5 years?
+If so, provide details.

+The Respondent has not benefited from any concessional interest rates for the loans or debts in the last 5 years.

+- d) Has your business raised any capital using issuance of shares, preferential shares, rights issue, bonds, warrants, debentures, sub- ordinate loans or any other debt and/or equity instruments in the last 5 years?
+If so: - i. explain what instruments were used; - ii. identify the type (e.g government guarantee) and provider of the security; and - iii. explain the reasons for raising the capital.